emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Movies7
-### Score: 12/20
-1. Has movies, TV, 1080p, subtitles, adjustable quality, but no anime. 🟡
-1. They remove broken links from own api, main player can't fail, so no server switching needed. ✔️
-1. Site does have episode auto-next. ✔️
-1. Sites UI is decent but has for for improvement. 🟡
-1. Site does have watch lists, but they can't be synced across devices. 🟡
-1. Has decent sorting options, but media discovery tools could be added. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## Purplix
 ### Score: 12/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️